-Japan has the third-largest economy in the world.
-However, the nation’s poverty rate is 15% and continues to worsen due to the COVID-19 pandemic.
+Despite boasting a reputation as the third-largest economy in the world, Japan has a poverty rate of 15% that continues to worsen throughout the COVID-19 pandemic.
 In addition, Japan’s hunger crisis has notably risen because efforts to provide consistent meals to children stopped after schools closed.
 The nation has enough rice and resources to feed its citizens.
 However, organizations and communities urge the government to take action in acknowledging the lack of infrastructure around federally-mandated food security.

 The Role of Kodomo Shokudo